rogalski/adventofcode-2017/README.md

 Implementation in `C#`.
 Overall - I'm really not happy with outcome.
 It feels like there is some straightforward solution based purely on mathematical formula behind spiral layout.
 My implementation looks clumsy and not that great.
 Part 2 is essentially brute-forced (finding neighbors based in (x, y) coordinates).

 Well, let's ship it and move on to the next one.

+## Day 4
+After reading first problem statement, I knew for sure that some functional language would be the best.
+Elixir was picked because it was high on list of languages to try (and, well, it's not my first attempt at writing it).

+Some remarks:
+- There seems like I wrongly have not used `mix` to generate app layout.
+Figuring out a simple stuff like "what is an entry point for my app" took me a lot of time.
+Also, without `mix` I have to compile and run tests and run main in multiple steps.
+Is there an easier way?
+- Functional languages are cool, but currently I really need to focus in terms of thinking about functions and lists.
+It's not very easy, when daily job is done mostly in OOO / procedural style (but Python experience helps a lot).
+- Arity notation is somewhat unexpected, I strongly prefer Python's notation of optional keyword arguments.
+- File-based API was not a good decision.
+Function called `is_line_valid` and `is_line_valid2` would be better.